-Earlier this week, the paranormal community was rocked with the revelation and confession from the original 'dybbuk' box owner that he made it all up as an interactive horror story.
+Earlier in 2021, the paranormal community was rocked with the revelation and confession from the original 'dybbuk' box owner that he made it all up as an interactive horror story.

 You can read the full article here with a very long confession from Kevin Mannis: Finally the truth behind the haunted dybbuk box can be revealed

 I personally was not surprised.
 It was a story that always had a lot of red flags for me in the beginning, and the more I researched into it, the more questions I had.
-Skeptical Writer Kenny Biddle uncovered what seemed to be an initial confession in 2015 as a reply to some comments posted on social media.
-This was the first real solid information that had been presented.
+Skeptical Writer Kenny Biddle uncovered what seemed to be an initial confession years earlier as a reply to some comments posted on social media.
+This was the first real solid information that had been presented that confirmed the suspicion of many.
 Now that we have an actual confession, is this the end of the story?
 People will just move on right?

 Let's put aside the fact that this was a pretty despicable act.
 It is fine if you want to release an interactive horror story, but the participants need to be made aware that they are a part of your experiments and that the information they are given is fictional.
 Neither of these things occurred.
 A LOT of money has been made off this story based on people believing it to be true.
 There have been television programs, interviews and even a movie based on the very concept from which Mannis benefitted from financially.
 It was then sold for a very large reported sum to sit in Zak Bagan's Haunted Museum as the keystone piece.
 Marketed as the most haunted object in the World, there is much fanfare around this item every year.
 Who can forget Post Malone touching the box and entertainment reporter TMZ reporting on it ruining his life?
 Videos surface from time to time of people fainting in the very presence of the box.
 Mannis even talks about how the footage was edited to look like he was possessed during the Halloween live investigation at the museum when he was around the box.
 The truth was, he got bored waiting around so started rehearsing lines for an upcoming project.
 Knowing what we know now, Zak would surely take it down from display admitting he too had been fooled by a con man, wouldn't he?